sefeoglu/gym_self_drive/README.md

 # gym self drive
 * The project uses the CarRacing environment of OpenAI.
-CarRacing finishes when car obtains 900+ rewards.
+CarRacing finishes when car obtains 900+ rewards.Car dies if it has -100 rewards.
 In this Project Car has accessed to just 520 Rewards so far because of the less training of the agent.

 # Abstract

-*  Summarize the project and aims of it
+Data is generated for 16 episodes and 150 steps for each episode.
+In addtion to this,Data is created while running 4 agents at the same time via multiprocessor(4).
+That is to say, It consists 9600 observations.
+VAE uses for classification of observation.
+Encoder compresses the observation and decoder reconstructs it.Then RL agent makes a decision via VAE which was already trained.

+Compulational loss is Kullblack Leibler divergence loss and log loss.

+As a result of the project, number of convolution filter affects the timing of high rewrads.This project is an another application of Monkey Car solution in [1].

 # Neural Network Model